TITLE 86: REVENUE

 a) Since the Act does not impose a tax upon persons who are not engaged in the business of selling tangible personal property, persons who make isolated or occasional sales thereof do not incur tax liability.

-b) For example, if a retailer sells tangible personal property, such as machinery or other capital assets, which he has used in his business and no longer needs, and which he does not otherwise engage in selling, he does not incur Retailers' Occupation Tax liability when selling such tangible personal property even if the sales are at retail and even if he may be required to make a considerable number of such sales in order to dispose of such tangible personal property, because such sales are isolated or occasional and do not constitute a business of selling tangible personal property at retail.
+b) For example, if a retailer sells tangible personal property, such as machinery or other capital assets, which the retailer has used in its business and no longer needs, and which the retailer does not otherwise engage in selling, the retailer does not incur Retailers' Occupation Tax liability when selling such tangible personal property even if the sales are at retail and even if the retailer may be required to make a considerable number of such sales in order to dispose of such tangible personal property, because such sales are isolated or occasional and do not constitute a business of selling tangible personal property at retail.

 c) However, construction contractors and real estate developers are not considered to be isolated or occasional sellers of tangible personal property to the extent noted in Section 130.1940(c) and (d) of this Part.